Leeds Central (UK Parliament constituency)

-Leeds Central is a constituency recreated in 1983 represented in the House of Commons of the UK Parliament since 1999 by Hilary Benn of the Labour Party.
-A former guise of the seat spanned 1885 to 1955.
+Leeds Central was a constituency represented in the House of Commons of the UK Parliament.
+The constituency first existed from 1885 until it was abolished in 1955.
+It was recreated in 1983.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished again.
+Subject to boundary changes involving the loss of most Leeds city centre to the newly created constituency of Leeds Central and Headingley, the seat will be reformed as Leeds South, to be first contested in the 2024 general election.

 Boundaries

 1885–1918: The Municipal Borough of Leeds wards of Mill Hill and West, and parts of the wards of Brunswick and Central.

 1918–1950: The County Borough of Leeds wards of Central, Mill Hill, South, and West, and parts of the wards of Brunswick, Headingley, and North West.

-1950–1955: The County Borough of Leeds wards of Armley and New Wortley, Blenheim, Central, Holbeck North, Mill Hill, and South and Westfield.
+1950–1951: The County Borough of Leeds wards of Armley and New Wortley, Blenheim, Central, Holbeck North, Mill Hill, and South and Westfield.

+1951–1955: The County Borough of Leeds wards of Blenheim, City, Wellington, and Westfield.

 1983–1997: The City of Leeds wards of Beeston, City and Holbeck, Richmond Hill, and University.

 1997–2010: As above plus Hunslet.

-2010–present: The City of Leeds wards of Beeston and Holbeck, Burmantofts and Richmond Hill, City and Hunslet, Hyde Park and Woodhouse, and Middleton Park.
+2010–2024: The City of Leeds wards of Beeston and Holbeck, Burmantofts and Richmond Hill, City and Hunslet, Hyde Park and Woodhouse, and Middleton Park.

 Following the Leeds City Council ward boundary changes prior to the 2018 election, the majority of the City and Hunslet ward became the new Hunslet and Riverside ward, whilst Leeds city centre was included in the new Little London and Woodhouse ward.
 Hyde Park became part of a new Headingley and Hyde Park ward, shared with the Leeds North West constituency.

 Constituency profile

-The business and retail centre of Leeds is at the heart.
+The business and retail centre of Leeds was at the constituency's heart.
 A relatively affluent hub having a large minority of its housing forming by luxury, well-served apartments or streets of grand middle-class Victorian houses, the seat has sporadic deprivation, typified by certain densely packed rows of terraced houses, home to many Labour-inclined and often low-income voters.
-Two large, well-ranked, universities in the city centre, the professional services sector and a 21st-century increase in technology businesses has brought prosperity to the younger generations of the city.
+Two large, well-ranked universities in the city centre, the professional services sector and a 21st-century increase in technology businesses has brought prosperity to the younger generations of the city.
 The older generations of the city have lived through the closure of many mass consumer product manufacturing and materials processing businesses in Leeds throughout the mid-20th century.
 Leeds' two universities produce a significant student electorate.
 Middleton in the south of the seat has a golf course, a miniature railway and an upcoming urban mountain bike trail centre within the boundaries.